-The proposed rule would have four subparts:

-- Subpart A for general provisions, - Subpart B for public housing, - Subpart C for "Section 3 projects", which are projects funded by other HUD programs such as CDBG and HOME, and - Subpart D for projects with a mix of public housing and other HUD funds.
+The proposed rule would have four subparts: Subpart A for general provisions, Subpart B for public housing, Subpart C for "Section 3 projects, which are projects funded by other HUD programs such as CDBG and HOME, and Subpart D for projects with public housing and other HUD funds.
+Subparts A and D would apply to all recipients of funds that trigger Section 3, along with subrecipients, contractors, and subcontractors.